Helios-One-HAM/The-HeliosOne-Game/README.md

 We are cabable of comprehending problems at the individual and global scale.
 We just need the proper tools to measure these things.
 Empathy is the idea that the morganers try to reject by nature.
 When not grounded in reality.
 Greed is the nature that the millies try to reject by nature.
-When there is injustice.
+When there is abuse.

 And we have a system with these two philosophies in conflict.
-People think they are incompatible because they refuse to learn a new school.
+People think they are incompatible because they refuse to learn a new higher up school.
-They have given up on learning new things because they think they have learned all that they need to know.
+They have given up on learning new things because they think they have learned all that they'll ever need to know.

 I want Dreams to be accessible to everyone in a way that THEY can believe in them.
 If you have a foolish dream like mine.
 You can only hope to change others by first changing yourself.